-Laurel Business Institute recognizes that extenuating circumstances may occur.
+Laurel Institute of Technology recognizes that extenuating circumstances may occur.
 Examples include, but are not limited to, Death in the family, emergency surgery, an acute illness or injury.
 Each incidence will be determined on a case by case basis by the LPN Director.